 Findings showed the importance of an explicit focus on the Standards for Mathematical Practice, a growth mindset, and positioning for promoting positive mathematics identities.
 In one case study, Janae’s experiences in lessons about fractions highlight the relevance of the Standards for Mathematical Practice, specifically attending to precision and making sense of and persevering in solving problems.
 In both the classroom and in interviews, she shows the importance of making sense of problems and persevering in solving them and of attending to precision.
 In the second manuscript, I explore Jaane and Kayla’s different experiences.
 Janae was positioned more positively and faces limited resistance in maintaining a positive mathematics identity.
 Kayla, on the other hand, regularly rejected and renegotiated the positions offered to her as she aimed for success and a positive mathematics identity.
 Kayla’s growth mindset and negotiation of positions offered to her in the classroom were critical factors in how she maintained a positive mathematics identity.

 Digital Object Identifier (DOI)

 Roberts, Oliver Thomas Wade, "Classroom Influences on Third Grade African American Learners' Mathematics Identities" (2017).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 27.